Meet Sotto Voce’s current members – the cast of Jessie Downs’s new opera, “The Second Sight” – and the opera’s production team!

 For 5 years Suzanne lived in York UK, where she studied historical performance practice with Grammy-winning John Potter, Peter Seymour, and world famous soprano Lynne Dawson.
 Prior to that, she studied Performance, Musicology and Historical Performance Practice at the Oberlin Conservatory of Music (Joint BA With Honors), Suzanne has also done doctoral studies in Historical Performance Practice at the Eastman School of Music with Paul O’Dette performing in the Eastman Collegium Musicum as a featured soloist.
 In addition, she has a Masters in Medieval Studies and Religion from Harvard University, where she won a university-wide Teaching Award of Distinction for a course on Jazz and Music of the Swing Era.
 You can find Suzanne presenting lectures through groups like OperaBuffs of WNY (her 2014 presentation was selected by OPERA America as one of the top 15 National Opera Week events in the nation) and The Forest Lawn Sunday Series.

-William Zino is a baritone and fourth-year PhD student in musicology at the University at Buffalo.
-He will be playing the role of Sixth Spirit – one of the specters that variously haunt and guide the lead characters – in the first production of The Second Sight.
+Brandon Mecklenburg has recently graduated from SUNY Fredonia with a Bachelor’s Degree in Vocal Performance.
+He will be playing the role of the Light Spirit – one of the specters that variously haunt and guide the lead characters – in the first production of The Second Sight.